There Be Mature Content Here

 “Holy fucking shit!”

-I snapped my mouth shut and pivot toward the shitters.
+I snap my mouth shut and pivot toward the shitters.

 A flimsy plastic door springs open and Gary—eyes wide and mouth gaping—tumbles out.